When the Garage Needs Three-Phase Power

 The tokens are killing me

-API pricing has come down, which is genuinely a good thing.
-You can get decent frontier-class output for a few bucks per million tokens.
+So skip the hardware.
+Just use the API.
+Pricing has come down, which is genuinely a good thing — you can get decent frontier-class output for a few bucks per million tokens.
 That sounds cheap!
 And for chatting, it is.

 But here's the thing nobody tells you when you're just doing Q&A. Real applications burn tokens.
 Agentic workflows burn tokens like a punk drummer burns through snare heads.
 Every retry, every tool call, every "let me think about this step by step" — that's tokens.
 Every long context document you stuff in there — tokens.
 Every conversation you've been having for the last six hours that's now 80,000 tokens of history — yeah, you're paying for that whole context on every.
 Single.
 Turn.